emmalod/GIS_Laboratory/README.md

 ## Project Description

-This is the official repository of the Geographic Information System project, a course held in Politecnico di Milano during the Academic year 2022/23
+This is the official repository of the Geographic Information System project, a course held in Politecnico di Milano during the Academic year 2022/23.

 In this repository you can find the design and the implementation of a website in which we present our GIS project about a landslide risk analysis in the Lombardy region.

-The folder "Website" contains the files and images needed to operate the website, composed of three web pages:
+It contains the files and images needed to operate the website, composed of three web pages:

 - Home (index.html)
 - Our project (our-project.html)
 - Results (results.html)